-Towns and villages of the Palma de Mallorca Region
+Towns and villages of the Palma de Mallorca property market

 Palma de Mallorca borders on the municipal areas of Algaida (in the east), Calvia and Puigpunyent (in the west), Santa Eugénia, Valldemossa and Esporles (in the north-west), Santa Maria del Camí and Marratxí (in the north-east).